 Another risk associated with teeth grinding is insomnia.
 When you are awake and restless, it is not uncommon for you to grind your teeth.
 Teeth grinding develops into a habit that can seriously impact your sleep pattern as you will stay up all night.
 Not getting enough sleep leads to irritability and sleepiness during the day, contributing to added stress, more teeth grinding, and sleep difficulties.

-Consistent and excessive teeth grinding can have adverse effects on a person’s jaw.
-Teeth grinding also causes soreness and pain in the gums as well as the jaws.
-This pain can become increasingly worse, and many people often have to be examined by a dentist as a result.
+Consistent and excessive teeth grinding can adversely affect a person’s jaw.
+Teeth grinding also causes soreness and pain in the gums and jaws.
+This pain can worsen, and many people often have to be examined by a dentist.

 Earaches

-Another common issue that arises because of clenching your teeth and grinding them is earaches.
+Another common issue arising from clenching and grinding your teeth is earaches.
 Your teeth grinding can directly impact your ears, causing unnecessary pain in your ear canal.

 Worn Teeth